lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 [fig:app]

-As diplayed in the screenshot above, the “main” application is designed for exploratory data analysis and is divied into 3 tabs: (1) PCA, (2) Profiles and (3) Table selection.
+As diplayed in the screenshot above, the *main* application is designed for exploratory data analysis and is divied into 3 tabs: (1) PCA, (2) Profiles and (3) Table selection.
 The default view upon loading is the PCA tab, which features a clickable interface and zoomable PCA plot with